TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Concepts/Accessibility.rst

 Almost all content elements have the possibility to provide a heading.

-Depending on your user-rights you may also be able to influence the level of the heading (:guilabel:`Headlines > Type`).
+Depending on your user rights you may also be able to influence the level of the heading (:guilabel:`Headlines > Type`).
 The choice of the level of the heading should be made regarding the semantics of the text and not according to design choices.